 A gold mine produces \$500 of revenue per turn, starting the turn it is purchased, and continuing for an unknown period determined as follows.
-Each turn, the owner of the gold mine must roll two six-sided dice.
+Each turn, two six-sided dice are rolled.
 If the total of the two dice is seven, the mine "craps out;" it yields \$500 that turn but is worthless thereafter.
 On all other dice rolls, the mine remains productive the next turn and the dice are rolled again.

-Examples like this were used as the first introduction to risk because the rolling of dice was a familiar everyday activity.
+Examples like this were used as the first introduction to risk because the rolling of dice was a familiar everyday activity, the number of distinct outcomes is small and the probability of each outcome occurring is readily determined.
 Later, pirate ships were introduced into the game to illustrate more practical probability distributions.
 Students could purchase treasure maps that would allow them to "find a buried treasure," the value of which would be determined from a uniform probability distribution.

-"Uncertainty," by contrast, describes a situation in which multiple outcomes are possible but the probability of each cannot be quantified.
+"Uncertainty," by contrast to "risk," describes a situation in which multiple outcomes are possible but the probability of each cannot be quantified.
 This was illustrated in the game through opportunities such as mines and factories.
 The owner of a mine could make money only by selling raw materials (iron, wood, clay, stone or crude oil) to the owners of factories.
-Factory owners were permitted to buy these raw materials for \$5/unit in unlimited quantities from the instructor, however, mines were capable of producing up to 300 units/turn of these same materials for \$100 + \$2/unit.
-Thus, factory owners could buy these same raw materials from student-run mines at prices considerably below \$5 and both parties would benefit.
+Factory owners were permitted to buy these raw materials for 5/unit in unlimited quantities from the instructor; however, mines were capable of producing up to 300 units/turn of these same materials for 100 + 2/unit.
+Thus, factory owners could buy these same raw materials from student-run mines at prices considerably below 5 and both parties would benefit.
 However, because the mines and factories were all auctioned off on the same day, it was impossible to negotiate exact terms prior to bidding on a mine or factory- one would not even know who to negotiate with.
 Further, there was more than one of each type of factory and mine in the game, and the total capacity of all mines was in some cases greater than the total demand for that raw material, and in some cases less than the total demand.
 These facts introduced elements of competition that made these investment opportunities more realistic and more challenging to analyze.